This page includes commonly asked questions to give you more information about Pantheon, including what our platform offers and supports.

 Yes.
 Local development is a great best practice, and Pantheon supports a wide array of local development tools (e.g. MAMP, WAMP, Homebrew, etc).

 WordPress runs its own internal cron-like system as visitors load your site.
 You can also use external services to schedule and create tasks.
-For more information, see Cron for WordPress.
+For more information, refer to Cron for WordPress.

 Pantheon is home to many polylingual and non-English sites, and hosting a multi-language site on Pantheon requires no additional platform configuration.

-For detailed information on how to configure a multilingual Drupal site, see the Multilingual Guide on Drupal.org.
+For detailed information on how to configure a multilingual Drupal site, refer to the Multilingual Guide on Drupal.org.

 Pantheon doesn’t enforce any particular site layout or architecture for multilingual sites, but the blog entry Working with multi-regional websites from The Google Webmaster Central Blog has some fantastic recommendations.